Click the logo above to reach the ssMaritime FrontPage for News Updates & “Ship of the Month”

 The Dinning Saloon

-Cape Don seen off Port Walcott in March 1982, whist Laying a new buoy
+Cape Don seen off Port Walcott in March 1982, whist laying a new buoy

 The engine room control platform